 These revelations raise serious questions about John Hayes and George Osborne’s commitment to the Climate Change Act – that’s the energy minister and the chancellor.

 Greenest government ever?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.